usaid-cs/yesterday-i-learned/useless-trivia.md

+- `"pain in my bloody arse"` only gets 10 results on Google.
+What!
+It's going to be 11 now.
 - "Anything (within reason) is possible." - @1337, genius
 - The minimum rating of the Silicon Valley show is [7.5/10](https://www.imdb.com/search/title/?series=tt2575988&sort=user_rating,desc&count=250&view=advanced).
 - The same [woman](https://en.wikipedia.org/wiki/Gwyneth_Paltrow) who starred as Pepper in Iron Man also told you to shove [jade eggs](https://www.healthline.com/health/jade-egg) up your vagene.